-The chair of the evaluation team determines the date of the on-site evaluation in conjunction with the program director and the other member(s) of the evaluation team.
-Once eligibility for on-site evaluation is determined for a new program, the evaluation is conducted in sufficient time to allow for consideration of the report of the on-site evaluation at regularly scheduled meetings of the RRC and the Council.
+The evaluation team chair determines the date of the on-site evaluation in conjunction with the program director and the other member(s) of the evaluation team.
+Once eligibility for on-site evaluation is determined for a new program, the evaluation is conducted in sufficient time to allow for consideration of the report of the on-site evaluation at meetings of the RRC and the Council.
 Ordinarily, an institution sponsoring an existing program is given approximately 45 calendar days' notice prior to the on-site evaluation.
-The timeline for evaluating an existing program may be abbreviated when the on-site evaluation is conducted in response to RRC and/or Council concerns about major deterioration or substantial change in the fellowship or when a formal complaint against an approved fellowship requires on-site evaluation of the issues related to the complaint.
+The timeline for evaluating an existing program may be abbreviated when the on-site evaluation is conducted in response to the RRC and/or Council concerns about major deterioration or substantial change in the residency or when a formal complaint against an approved residency requires on-site evaluation of the issues related to the complaint.

-Once the evaluation team and the sponsoring institution have agreed on the date and time of the evaluation, Council staff corresponds with the director to confirm the names of the members of the evaluation team and the time and date of the evaluation.
-A copy of CPME 811, Agenda Guide, is forwarded to the program director.
-Using the agenda guide, the director is required to work with the team chair.to prepare a schedule identifying personnel to be interviewed by the evaluation team.
+Once the evaluation team and the sponsoring institution have agreed on the date and time of the evaluation, Council staff corresponds with the program director to confirm the members of the evaluation team and the time and date of the evaluation.
+A copy of CPME 310, Agenda Guide, is forwarded to the program director.
+Using the Agenda Guide, the program director is required to work with the team chair to prepare a schedule identifying personnel to be interviewed by the evaluation team.
 The agenda must be forwarded to the Council office at least four weeks prior to the on-site visit to allow for adjustments if necessary.

-The director of a provisionally approved or an existing fellowship may be requested to make available appropriate clinical log forms to the evaluation team prior to the date of the evaluation.
-The evaluation team retains the prerogative of requesting additional information on the day of the visit if warranted.
+The team members are provided access to clinical logs and review the logs to establish a list of charts that they wish to review during the on-site evaluation.
+The team provides this list to the program director in advance of the on-site evaluation.
+The evaluation team retains the prerogative of requesting additional charts on the day of the visit if warranted.